jgheithcock/heithcockdotcom/_posts/scavengerhunts/2023-trelawnys-tarot/index.md

 ---
-title: "2023 - Trawlawny's Tarot"
+title: "2023 - Trelawny's Tarot"
 excerpt: "Hermione shares her notes on the Tarot"
 coverImage:
-  src: "/images/scavengerhunts/2023-trawlawnys-tarot/the-fool-and-the-magician.png"
+  src: "/images/scavengerhunts/2023-trelawnys-tarot/the-fool-and-the-magician.png"
   alt: "Harry Potter and Dumbledore as the Fool and the Magician"
   width: 1000
   height: 864